0xRar/FreeBSD-Stuff/README.md

 ### VirtualBox Graphics & Audio Drivers:
-In case you installed FreeBSD as a virtual machine using VirualBox, virtalbox comes with graphics and audio drivers which FreeBSD may have a problem identifying.
+In case you installed FreeBSD as a virtual machine using VirualBox, VirualBox comes with graphics and audio drivers which FreeBSD may have a problem identifying.